rdiazgav/openshift-cluster-config/README.md

+Install the cluster operator from OperatorHUB and create a defaul instance for ArgoCD.

-Give the serviceAccount permission to admin the cluster.
+Then give the serviceAccount permission to admin the cluster.

 ```shell
 oc adm policy add-cluster-role-to-user cluster-admin -z openshift-gitops-argocd-application-controller -n openshift-gitops